wp-plugins/live-comment-preview/readme.txt

 == Upgrade Notice ==

-= 2.0b1 =
+= 2.0 =
-This is a beta release, has not been fully tested, and could cause problems.
-Do not upgrade if you're unsure what you're doing.
+This is a stable release containing several small bug fixes.

 == Thanks! ==